 You should rely only on the information contained in this prospectus supplement and the accompanying prospectus in making an investment decision.
-We have not, and Cantor Fitzgerald has not, authorized any other person to provide you with information that is different or additional.
-If anyone provides you with different or additional information, you should not rely on it.
-We do not, and Cantor Fitzgerald and its affiliates do not, take any responsibility for, and can provide no assurances as to, the reliability of any information that others may provide to you.
-You should not assume that the information in this prospectus supplement or the accompanying prospectus is accurate as of any date other than their respective dates, regardless of the time of delivery of this prospectus supplement, the accompanying prospectus or any sales of our common stock.
-Our business, financial condition, liquidity, results of operations, funds from operations and prospects may have changed since those dates.
-To the extent required by law, we will amend or supplement the information contained in this prospectus supplement and the accompanying prospectus.
+Neither we nor the underwriters have authorized any other person to provide you with different or inconsistent information.
+If anyone provides you with different or inconsistent information, you should not rely on it.
+The information appearing in this prospectus supplement, the accompanying prospectus is accurate only as of the respective dates of such information regardless of the time of delivery or any sale of the Notes.
+Our business, financial condition, results of operations and prospects may have changed since those dates.